Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness.md

 TCL provides a mechanism to link user data to variables.
 Using this functionality, Draw defines its variables as TCL variables with associated data.

 The string value of a Draw variable is meaningless.
 It is usually set to the name of the variable itself.
-Consequently, preceding a Draw variable with a *$* does not change the result of a command.
+Consequently, preceding a Draw variable with a <i>$</i> does not change the result of a command.
 The content of a Draw variable is accessed using appropriate commands.

 There are many kinds of Draw variables, and new ones may be added with C++.
 Geometric and topological variables are described below.

 Draw numeric variables can be used within an expression anywhere a Draw command requires a numeric value.
-The **expr** command is useless in this case as the variables are stored not as strings but as floating point values.
+The *expr* command is useless in this case as the variables are stored not as strings but as floating point values.

 **Example:**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}